Xingcun-Li/MDSN-WCE/README.md

 # MDSN-WCE

-## The PyTorch code for the submitted paper entitled "Wireless Capsule Endoscopy Diagnosis Using Prototype Self-Attention and Dynamic Curriculum Learning".
+## The PyTorch code for our paper "Wireless Capsule Endoscopy Diagnosis Using Prototype Self-Attention and Dynamic Curriculum Learning," IEEE TASE 2025.

 With the manuscript and code reviews successfully completed, the full code is now available in this repository.